 - Sea salt to taste

-- Optional: 4 slices cheese, see notes, omit for dairy free and Paleo
+- 4 slices cheddar cheese - see notes, omit for dairy free and Paleo

-- 8 leaves green leaf lettuce, washed and dried, or iceberg if preferred
+- 8 leaves green leaf lettuce - washed and dried, or 2 small heads iceberg if preferred

 - Add the oil to the heated pan along with the sliced onions, and cook over medium or medium-low until the onions become softened and browned, about 20-30 minutes.
 Season to taste with sea salt and set the onions aside.
 You will have about 1 cup of caramelized onions.

 - Preheat the grill or griddle over medium heat until it reaches a steady temperature of 350-400ºF.
 While the grill heats prepare the burger ingredients and mix together your choice of secret sauce recipes.

 - For the burgers, divide the yellow mustard equally between the 4 patties, about 1/2 teaspoon per patty and spread it in a thin layer over one side of the burgers.
 You want to grill the mustard side down first.